rosemulazada/weekly-nerd-blog/public/posts/weeklynerds/rosaschuurman.md

-# Rosa Schuurman

 Unfortunately, I could not be present for this weekly nerd as I got very sick the previous night, which is a bummer because I was very enthusiastic about the topic.
 It's not much to do with what we do at the minor but that didn't mean it wasn't interesting to hear about how somebody else utilises electronics to suit _their_ goal.
 Or rather, how they bend it in its regular state.

 Rosa told a lot about circuit bending, and so I did some digging into this topic to get an idea of what she was talking about.

-However, I did want to know who she was first.

-Rosa has done the same study as myself, Commnication and Multimedia Design, and is now taking a master's program on experiemental publishing.
-No wonder then that she would be so creatively inclined using electronics!
-Of course she has taken a different path from the rest of us, a very interesting one.
-I asked some friends who were able to attend about her and they shared with me that she worked a lot with UX React as a digital creative.
-It's interesting to see the different paths of CMD students.
-It really is such a broad study, you can branch into anything you want.

 ## Circuit bending